-Treating high risk, complex clients is challenging in its own right.
-When clients engage in dysfunctional behaviours within treatment that challenge the therapists it can be incredibly difficult to continue with effective treatment.
+Treating high risk, complex clients is challenging on its own.
+When clients engage in dysfunctional or unhelpful behaviours within treatment that challenge the therapists and/or make progress in treatment slow, it can be incredibly difficult for therapists to maintain an effective stance.
+Therapists struggle to know how to understand the client’s responses, how to respond effectively in the moment and how to recognize their role.
 This workshop is designed to help therapists identify and respond to client behaviours that interfere with treatment, and behaviours that burn out therapists.

 By the end of this workshop participants will be able to: